kgaughan/dbkit/docs/reference.rst

 Loggers
 =======

-Loggers are functions that you can pass to `dbkit.set_logger` to have dbkit log any SQL statements ran or stored procedures called to some sink. dbkit comes with a number of simple loggers listed below.
+Loggers are functions that you can assign to :py:attr:`dbkit.Context.logger` to have dbkit log any SQL statements ran or stored procedures called to some sink. dbkit comes with a number of simple loggers listed below.
 To create your own logger, simply create a function that takes two arguments, the first of which is the SQL statement or stored procedure name, and the second is a sequence of arguments that were passed with it.

 .. autofunction:: dbkit.null_logger